What Does a Successful E-Commerce Merchandising Strategy Look Like?

 Plus, it’s crucial to consider your company’s response to growing privacy concerns and stricter data protection regulations, such as the GDPR and CCPA.
 Fortunately, zero-party data offers a compliant solution to obtain actionable customer information without intruding on their privacy.
 With it, you can predict customer needs, optimize product offerings, and enhance the overall shopping experience — ultimately leading to better personalization.

 Again, AI can help automate this process.
-By leveraging natural language processing and ML, e-commerce companies can not only automate the zero-party data collection process but also can use it to identify patterns and see recommendations of the best opportunities to optimize (aka “the low-hanging fruit").
+By leveraging natural language processing and ML, e-commerce companies can not only automate the zero-party data collection process, but also use it to identify patterns and see recommendations of the best opportunities to optimize (aka “the low-hanging fruit").
 Best of all, AI can detect any changes in customers’ behavior and adjust accordingly in real time.

 Although younger generations of shoppers care about personalization and data privacy, they also show major concern for environmental issues.
 More than ever, savvy consumers are increasingly conscious of the environmental and social impacts of their purchasing decisions.
 The brands they shop with, the products they purchase, and the methods in which they shop are of the utmost importance.

 Shoppers are now more inclined to support brands that prioritize eco-friendly practices, ethical sourcing, and fair labor policies, driving businesses to adopt sustainable measures throughout their supply chain.
-But offering environmentally friendly products, using sustainable packaging materials, and adopting energy-efficient processes are only the first steps in appeasing this growing segment of eco-aware customers.
+But offering environmentally friendly products, using sustainable packaging materials, and adopting energy-efficient processes are only first steps in appeasing this growing segment of eco-aware customers.

 If you’re adhering to an e-commerce framework that focuses on fast fulfillment shipping as opposed to intuitive product discovery, then you might not be as eco-conscious as you believe.
 Through its focus on virtual presentation, e-commerce merchandising reduces the waste of merchandising itself.
 It also reduces pollution from brick-and-mortar stores and employee commutes.
-All in all, your dedication to eco-friendly business processes will solidify your brand in the eyes of consumers while lowering resource consumption and expenses.
+All in all, your dedication to eco-friendly business processes will solidify your brand in the eyes of consumers, while lowering resource consumption and expenses.

 The Most Common Roadblocks for E-Commerce Merchandisers